suhaibasaeed/suhaibasaeed/README.md

 ## **About Me**

-- 🔭 I'm currently working as a Cloud Network Engineer @ Samsara focused on all things AWS
+- 🔭 I'm currently working as a Cloud Engineer @ Samsara focused on all things AWS
 - 🌱 At the moment I'm trying to master Kubernetes
-- ⚡ In my free time I try to give back to the community by contributing to open-source projects, speaking at conferences/meetups & writing technical blog posts.
+- ⚡ In my free time I try to give back to the community by mentoring junior engineers, by contributing to open-source projects, speaking at conferences/meetups & writing technical blog posts.

 <div>